nus-cs2113-AY2324S1/ip/docs/README.md

 Exits the program.
 If the save file `./data/bob.txt` exists, contents of the task list will be written into the save file.
 View [Saving the data](#saving-the-data) for more information on creating the save file.

 ### Saving the data
-If the save file `.\data\bob.txt` exists, items remaining in the task list will be saved in the save file when the app exits, and will be reloaded the next time Duke is launched.
+If the save file `.\data\bob.txt` exists, items remaining in the task list will be saved in the save file when the app exits, and will be reloaded the next time Bob is launched.

-If the save file cannot be found, upon starting up Duke will prepend to the welcome message the following error: "Unable to find file.
+If the save file cannot be found, upon starting up Bob will prepend to the welcome message the following error: "Unable to find file.
 Defaulting to empty list...".

 To remedy this, you may first type `bye` and press Enter to exit the program, and then execute the following.